flatscrew/rasterflow-docs/content/2.operations/programming/save-pixbuf.md

     ::field-group
       ::field{name="Pixbuf" type="GdkPixbuf"}
-        The output pixbuf produced by process is stored in this property
+        The output pixbuf produced by process is stored in this property.
         :icon{name="i-lucide-puzzle"} Default ``
       ::